gcc-mirror/gcc/gcc/config/aarch64/iterators.md

     UNSPEC_FMINNMV	; Used in aarch64-simd.md.
     UNSPEC_FMINV	; Used in aarch64-simd.md.
     UNSPEC_FADDV	; Used in aarch64-simd.md.
+    UNSPEC_FMLALLBB	; Used in aarch64-simd.md.
+    UNSPEC_FMLALLBT	; Used in aarch64-simd.md.
+    UNSPEC_FMLALLTB	; Used in aarch64-simd.md.
+    UNSPEC_FMLALLTT	; Used in aarch64-simd.md.
     UNSPEC_FNEG		; Used in aarch64-simd.md.
     UNSPEC_FSCALE	; Used in aarch64-simd.md.
     UNSPEC_ADDV		; Used in aarch64-simd.md.